 “Diversity comes in all forms.
 Find people who are interesting and have experience in things that you’d like to learn about.
 Seek them out and ask them questions.
 The good ones will take the time to respond whether it’s live and in person, on Facebook or over Twitter.”

 I have so many amazing people in my life.
-I am humbled by the amount of unique personalities, experiences and just plain coolness that resides within my network.
+What really humbles me is the amount of unique personalities, experiences and just plain coolness that resides within my network.
 I never would have gotten any of it had I not taken a chance, opened my mouth, asked a question and expressed an interest in getting to know them.

 Go find your own diversity and you’ll flourish because of it.